deinal/load-cds/README.md

 ## Run

 Specify requests in `main.py` and execute it.
+Add the specification csv file as a command line argument.

+E.g. `python main.py -f cities_info.csv`

 ## Install dependencies